 CE 324P: Properties and Behavior of Civil Engineering Materials

 - An introductory required course for second-year civil and architectural engineering students to introduce material science and engineering concepts.
 Students learn about the structure, properties, and behavior of engineering materials, including metals, portland cement concrete, asphalt, wood, polymers, and composites.
 The course includes a laboratory that illustrates mechanical behavior of typical materials and demonstrate selected principles of mechanics.; the laboratory reports have a substantial writing component.

 - An upper-level elective introductory course on masonry materials and design.
 Students learn about the behavior of masonry materials and components, the impact of material selection and design choices on thermal performance, and common deterioration mechanisms impacting masonry systems.
 Methods for design of masonry building are introduced, primarily concentrating on masonry wall systems.
 The course includes a laboratory, term project, and field trips.
 Four and one-half hours a week for one semester, including lecture and laboratory.

-CE 397: Paste and Concrete Rheology
+CE 397: Advanced Concrete Processing

 CE 397: Sustainable Infrastructure Materials